In today’s post, I’m sharing exactly what I did to care for my growing belly during pregnancy in addition to a quick 41-week pregnancy update!

 This is the most obvious step, but WHAT I chose to moisturize with is a little less-than obvious.
 Instead of typical lotion or “belly oil,” I chose to keep my belly well-moisturized with a grass-fed tallow-based cream.
 I’ve been a long-time fan of the Primally Pure Body Butter (it’s so smooth and luscious), and really believe that the vitamins + minerals present in this fabulous butter helped my skin adjust through the months.
 I applied it before bed every night (across my whole belly and hips) and after I got out of the shower/bath.
 Note that my personal favorite scent is the Almond + Vanilla (smells like frosting), but I’ve tried them all and they’re all lovely.

 Again, this is less-than-obvious (and you must consult your health care provider for approval), but I was very diligent about putting 1-2 scoops of unflavored collagen in my one cup of coffee (or nightly ginger tea) each day.
 Why collagen?
 It’s a vital building block for healthy skin, hair, nails, and all other connective tissues – connective tissues that I especially wanted to support during this time.
 THIS is the kind of collagen I keep on hand (from a grass-fed source).
-To read more about collagen, check out my geeky nutrition science article HERE.
+To read more about collagen, check out my geeky nutrition science article: Everything You Need to Know about Collagen.

 There were a couple days (maybe a full week) that the skin on my belly got REALLY itchy.
 This is partly because I experimented with a new lotion and partly because the weather was especially dry/cold.
 To help the itch, I applied a thin spray of the Primally Pure Lavender Mist over my belly before adding on the moisturizer.
 It helped a lot.